zdzakic/bootcamp-iac/README.md

 # IaC Bootcamp

-This repo contains all info needed to run the lab3
+This repo contains all info needed to run the labs for the IaC Bootcamp.

 ## Configure the VM with the right tools
 * Deploy **k8s**